Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

-The observed spinning down of 1E 1547-54 provides an additional evidence for its non-ordinary structure.
-As shown by \citet{2013ApJ...762..117B}, some super-Chandrasekhar WDs would spin up (increase in $\omega$) as they lose $J$.
+The observed spinning down of 1E 1547-54 provides additional evidence for its non-ordinary structure.
+As shown by \citet{2013ApJ...762..117B} that under the constant-mass assumption, some super-Chandrasekhar WDs would spin up (increase in $\omega$) as they lose $J$.
 Such a phenomenon has been observed by \citet{1990ApJ...357L..17S} and \citet{2000ApJ...534..359G}.
 Here, we reproduce their results in Figure \ref{fig:fastwd}.
-We observe a handful of super-Chandrasekhar WDs spinning up as they gradually lose $J$.
-These models are all super-Chandrasekhar WDs too massive that degenerate pressure alone is not able to support their structures.
+Following the iso-mass contours on the figure, we observe a handful of super-Chandrasekhar WDs spinning up as they gradually lose $J$.
+These models are all super-Chandrasekhar WDs so massive that degenerate pressure alone cannot support their structures.
 So they rotate faster to provide stronger centrifugal force as they lose $J$.
 However, several follow-up studies on 1E 1547-54 have revealed that it is spinning down \citep{2016arXiv160300141M}\footnote{See also \url{http://www.physics.mcgill.ca/~pulsar/magnetar/main.html}}, which is inconsistent with the fact that pure NM WDs with a period of $2.07$ s should be spinning up as it loses angular momentum (c.f. left panel of Figure \ref{fig:fastwd}).
 This also casts doubts on whether 1E 1547-54 could be an ordinary, rigidly-rotating WD.
 We show that for DMRWD, there are fewer super-Chandrasekhar WDs that would spin up.
 For instance, all models with $\epsilon = 0.2$ will only spin down as they lose $J$ (c.f.
 Figure \ref{fig:omegaj}).
-This is because the admixture of DM would lift the non-rotating Chandrasekhar limit (c.f.
+This is because admixing DM would lift the non-rotating Chandrasekhar limit (c.f.
 Figure \ref{fig:database}).
-This provides another piece of evidence that 1E 1547-54 could be a DMRWD.
-1E 1547-54 could be an example of anomalously rapid-rotating WDs, and we believe that such objects deserve more follow-up analysis to reveal their identities.
-We should remark that WDs have been observed as pulsars \citep{2016ApJ...831L..10G, Buckley2017}, and the possbility that 1E 1547-54 is a WD-like object should not be ruled out.
-Finally, we have made connections of our DMRWD models to numerical models of DM-admixed Type Ia supernova in Appendix \ref{sec:barrier}.
+Since DMRWD rotating at a period of $2.07$ is spinning down, this suggests that 1E 1547-54 could be a DMRWD.
+Nonetheless, 1E 1547-54 could be an example of anomalously rapid-rotating WDs, and we believe such objects deserve more follow-up analysis to reveal their identities.
+We should remark that WDs have been observed as pulsars \citep{2016ApJ...831L..10G, Buckley2017}, and the possibility that 1E 1547-54 is a WD-like object should not be ruled out. \\